HOW TO ELOPE IN ALASKA

 Jen & Mel headed to Fairbanks from Sydney to spend 2 days under the aurora, dogsledding, hiking to a glacier, and more.

-The longest daylight hours will be in the months of May-early September.
+The longest daylight hours for your Alaska elopement will be in the months of May-early September.
 In contrast, if you want to experience prime time for the Aurora Borealis (otherwise known as the Northern Lights!), they can be seen from September through April.

 Wettest & Driest Months in Alaska